 "My main objective in golf is still the Grand Slam - winning the British Open, United States Open, the Masters, and the United States PGA tournament in the same year."

-Palmer is the the greatest money-winner in golfing history, arrived yesterday with R.J Charles to start their week-long Benson and Hedges New Zealand exhibition tour.
+Palmer is the greatest money-winner in golfing history, arrived yesterday with R.J Charles to start their week-long Benson and Hedges New Zealand exhibition tour.

 Both were accompanied by their business manager, Mr M. McCormack, and Charles brought his South African wife, Verity, and their nine-month old daughter, Beverly.